 Have you ever been to Crete?
 If the answer is yes, then you know all about raki!
 Raki is a strong drink that comes from grapes.
 Many villages and islanders make their own raki from the grapes they grow.
 If you ever visit their house, the first thing you will be asked, even before the question “how are you”, is “do you want a glass of raki”?
 Its substance is beautiful as crystal clear water and strong as a lightning.
 This is not just a drink; it’s a tradition that comes with its own drinking ritual.

-Tip: in winter you can drink it warm with honey and cinnamon!
+Tip!
+During the winter, you can drink it warm with honey and cinnamon!

 9. Greek olives (green or black)